-The diagnosis of PD is supported by the presence of other signs such as infrequent blinking, lack of facial expression, impaired postural reflexes, and gait abnormalities.
-In the elderly, other possible causes of decreased spontaneous movements or a short-stepped gait, such as severe depression, hypothyroidism, or use of antipsychotics or certain antiemetics, must be excluded before PD is diagnosed.
+In older patients, other possible causes of decreased spontaneous movements or a short-stepped gait, such as severe depression, hypothyroidism, or use of antipsychotics or certain antiemetics, must be excluded before Parkinson disease is diagnosed.

-To help distinguish PD from secondary or atypical parkinsonism, clinicians often test responsiveness to levodopa.
-A large, sustained response strongly supports PD.
+To help distinguish Parkinson disease from secondary or atypical parkinsonism, clinicians often test responsiveness to levodopa.
+A large, sustained response strongly supports Parkinson disease.
 A modest or no response to levodopa at doses of at least 1200 mg/day suggests another form of parkinsonism.
 Causes of secondary or atypical parkinsonism can be identified by

 A thorough history, including occupational, drug, and family history

-Evaluation for neurologic deficits characteristic of disorders other than PD
+Evaluation for neurologic deficits characteristic of disorders other than Parkinson disease

 Neuroimaging when patients have atypical features (eg, early falls, early cognitive impairment, ideomotor apraxia [inability to imitate hand gestures], hyperreflexia)